Scallop Fishing

 Scallops are measured across the widest part of the shell (usually parallel to the hinge).

-You can not take or possess undersize scallops or have more than your daily bag limit.
+You can not take or possess undersize scallops or have more than your daily bag limit, unless you are following catch sharing rules.
 You should measure and count your scallops as you dive to ensure you are within your limits.

 Free measuring gauges are available from Service Tasmania outlets and some tackle shops.